-On iOS and iPadOS, in-app events appear across the App Store as event cards that include images or video, the event name, and a short description.
+On iOS 15 and iPadOS 15 and later, in-app events appear across the App Store as event cards that include images or video, the event name, and a short description.
 Customers can tap to open an event details page, which provides a more immersive experience with a longer event description and notes if an in-app purchase or subscription is required to participate.
 From this page, they can share your event with others — for example, via Messages or social media.
 Customers can opt in on the event card and event details page to receive a notification from the App Store when your event starts.

 Customers who don’t have your app or game can download it directly from your in-app event card or event details page.
 Once downloaded, they can tap Open to be seamlessly directed to the appropriate area within your app or game.

 - On your product page, which displays all of your currently published events.

 - In search results.
 When users search for an app, the event card appears along with your app for users who have downloaded your app, while screenshots show for those who haven’t downloaded your app.
 Users can also search for in-app events directly.
 When users search for an event, the event card appears along with your app.